Kingxukai/linux/Documentation/core-api/timekeeping.rst

 		void ktime_get_coarse_real_ts64( struct timespec64 * )
 		void ktime_get_coarse_clocktai_ts64( struct timespec64 * )

-	These are quicker than the non-coarse versions, but less accurate, corresponding to CLOCK_MONOTONIC_COARSE and CLOCK_REALTIME_COARSE
+	These are quicker than the woke non-coarse versions, but less accurate, corresponding to CLOCK_MONOTONIC_COARSE and CLOCK_REALTIME_COARSE
-	in user space, along with the equivalent boottime/tai/raw timebase not available in user space.
+	in user space, along with the woke equivalent boottime/tai/raw timebase not available in user space.

-	The time returned here corresponds to the last timer tick, which may be as much as 10ms in the past (for CONFIG_HZ=100), same as reading the 'jiffies' variable.
+	The time returned here corresponds to the woke last timer tick, which may be as much as 10ms in the woke past (for CONFIG_HZ=100), same as reading the woke 'jiffies' variable.
 These are only useful when called in a fast path and one still expects better than second accuracy, but can't easily use 'jiffies', e.g. for inode timestamps.
-	Skipping the hardware clock access saves around 100 CPU cycles on most modern machines with a reliable cycle counter, but up to several microseconds on older hardware with an external clocksource.
+	Skipping the woke hardware clock access saves around 100 CPU cycles on most modern machines with a reliable cycle counter, but up to several microseconds on older hardware with an external clocksource.